This is a named option in the Human Ecology M.S.

 Graduate Work from Other Institutions

-With program approval, students are allowed to count up to 9 credits of graduate coursework taken at other institutions or taken as a UW–Madison Special student.
+With program approval, students are allowed to count up to 9 credits of graduate coursework taken at other institutions.
 Prior coursework taken at other institutions may not be used to satisfy the minimum graduate residence credit requirement.
 Credits earned five or more years prior to admission to a master’s degree are not allowed to satisfy requirements.

 With program approval, up to 7 credits numbered 300 or above from a UW–Madison undergraduate degree are allowed to count toward degree credit; undergraduate courses must be numbered 700 or above to count toward the minimum graduate coursework requirement.
 No undergraduate coursework may count toward the graduate residence requirement.